NginxProxyManager/nginx-proxy-manager/README.md

 - Allows infinite upload size
 - Automatic database vacuum (only sqlite)
 - Automatic cleaning of old certbot certs (set FULLCLEAN to true)
-- Password reset (only sqlite) using `docker exec -it nginx-proxy-manager password-reset.js USER_EMAIL PASSWORD`
+- Password reset (only sqlite) using `docker exec -it npmplus password-reset.js USER_EMAIL PASSWORD`
 - Supports TLS for MariaDB/MySQL; set `DB_MYSQL_TLS` env to true.
 Self-signed certificates can be uploaded to `/data/etc/npm/ca.crt` and `DB_MYSQL_CA` set to `/data/etc/npm/ca.crt` (not tested)
 - Supports PUID/PGID in network mode host; add `net.ipv4.ip_unprivileged_port_start=0` at the end of `/etc/sysctl.conf`
 - Option to set IP bindings for multiple instances in network mode host